whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 the reality, in 2019, is that it's still beyond the limits of what Git (and by extension GitHub) can tolerate.
 We are not the only people with this problem.
-For example, Microsoft quickly discovered that Git had problems handling twenty-plus years of Windows source code and they've been working on developing improvements.
+For example, Microsoft quickly discovered that Git had problems handling twenty-plus years of Windows source code and since then they've been working on developing improvements.
 We're just not there yet.

 Similarly, faceted repos are already a reality in WOF.
 We already have